Family Caregiver Support

 • More than one in three caregivers live with the care recipient.

-• More than half the family caregivers are between the ages of 35 and 64—struggling to balance work, children, and caregiving
+• More than half of family caregivers are between the ages of 35 and 64—struggling to balance caregiving with working and raising children.

 Finding ways to cope with the strains and stresses of caregiving can be challenging, but we are here to help.
 These are some of the services we provide:

-• Information about the resources available and referrals to the specific services and programs that meet your needs
+• Information about resources, and referrals to specific services and programs that meet your needs

-• Counseling and support groups to help you cope with the stress, worry, and loneliness that caregivers often experience
+• Counseling to help you cope with the stress, worry, and loneliness that caregivers often experience

-• Education and training in the skills that caregiving requires and specialized support in dealing with the effects of Alzheimer's disease and dementia
+• Education and training in skills that caregiving requires and specialized support in dealing with the effects of Alzheimer's Disease and dementia

-• Assistance in finding respite care to give yourself “time off” from your caregiving responsibilities
+• Assistance in finding respite care to obtain “time off” from caregiving responsibilities

 Frequently Asked Questions